Occupational Safety and Health Administration (OSHA), Labor.

 III.
 Proposed Actions

 OSHA is requesting that OMB extend its approval of the information collection requirements contained in the Standard on Welding, Cutting and Brazing (29 CFR part 1910, subpart Q).
-The Agency is requesting to reduce its current burden hour estimate associated with this Standard from 5,994 hours to 5,935 hours for a total reduction of 59 hours.
-The reduction is a result of a decrease in the estimated number of resistance welders.
-The Agency will summarize any comments submitted in response to this notice and will include this summary in the request to OMB.
+The Agency is requesting to reduce its current burden hour estimate associated with this Standard from 6,588 to 5,994 hours for a total reduction of 594 hours.
+The Agency will summarize the comments submitted in response to this notice and will include this summary in the request to OMB.

 Type of Review: Extension of a currently approved collection.